hiejulia/Data-pipeline-project/Hadoop-architecture.md

 An example application to read and write to the HDFS is as follows.
     import java.io.IOException;

-// no nhin con be nay lien tuc - the thoi - no ngoi cai kieu
+mat no hien lanh - read from an input file - write the file to the HFS database